 The pandemic has significantly increased economic and demand uncertainty.
-It is likely that the current outbreak and continued spread of COVID-19 will cause an economic slowdown, and it is possible that it could cause a global recession.
+The current outbreak and continued spread of COVID-19 has caused an economic slowdown, and it is possible that it could cause a global recession.
 There is a significant degree of uncertainty and lack of visibility as to the extent and duration of any such slowdown or recession.
-We are currently seeing negative impacts on demand in some of our markets, particularly automotive and oil and gas, and are expecting slowing economic conditions to adversely affect those markets for the balance of 2020.
-Given the significant economic uncertainty and volatility created by the pandemic, it is difficult to predict the nature and extent of impacts on our business.
+We are currently seeing negative impacts on demand in some of our markets, particularly automotive and oil and gas, and are expecting slowing economic conditions to adversely affect those markets for the balance of 2020 and into 2021.
+Given the significant economic uncertainty and volatility created by the pandemic, it is difficult to predict the nature and extent of impacts on our business but it has and may continue to have a materially adverse effect on our financial condition and result of operations.

 The spread of COVID-19 has caused us to modify our business practices (including employee travel, employee work locations, cancellation of physical participation in meetings, events and conferences, and social distancing measures), and we may take further actions as may be required by government authorities or that we determine are in the best interests of our employees, customers, partners, vendors, and suppliers.
 Work-from-home and other measures introduce additional operational risks, including cybersecurity risks, which could have an adverse effect on our operations.
 There is no certainty that such measures will be sufficient to mitigate the risks posed by the virus, and illness and workforce disruptions could lead to unavailability of key personnel and harm our ability to perform critical functions.
 In addition to the risks specifically described above, the impact of COVID-19 is likely to implicate and exacerbate other risks disclosed in Item 1A.
-Risk Factors in our Annual Report on Form 10-K for the year ended December 31, 2019.
+Risk Factors in our Annual Report on Form 10-K for the year ended December 31, 2019 and our Quarterly Report on Form 10-Q for the quarter ended April 5, 2020.